evalenti99/Weights-and-Batch-size/README.md

 # Evaluation of weight initialization and batch size on NN.

 Evaluating three different weight initializations and batch sizes on solving MNIST with Neural Networks.
-Creation of graphs and representation of data, in order to give an oral presentation on Audiovisual Signal Management and Distribution (ESEIAAT, 2020).
+Creation of graphs and representation of data, in order to give an oral presentation on our course in Audiovisual Signal Management and Distribution (ESEIAAT, 2020).

 ## Starting 🚀